ctrl-alt-del/exercise/README.md

 4. **What are my resources?**
 <br>
 Any helps, references and libraries available online.

+### Technology Involved
+Learning is a lifetime job, it is inevitable, or in fact, normal to encounter some new knowledge on a new project.
+Therefore, I spent some time to learn and understand about them, such as their official documents and online tutorials, before starting to code.

+The full list is attached under the [Reference](#reference) section.

 ## Coding Style
 To keep code easier to read, I avoid using large if else if statement by keeping if blocks small.